Connacht Schools Rugby Senior Cup: History

 The Connacht School's Rugby Senior Cup is an annual rugby union schools competition organised by the Connacht Rugby Branch of the IRFU.
 Boys, usually of seventeen or eighteen years of age, compete for the cup with rival schools from within the province of Connacht.
 The competition was first held in 1913, with Garbally College, Ballinasloe the first Champions.

 The first round matches are typically played towards the end of January, with the final being played in the Galway Sportsgrounds the week before Saint Patrick's Day.

 Historically, Garbally College have been the most successful school in the competition lifting the cup 48 times, while Coláiste Iognáid have been the most successful team since the turn of the millennium winning eight titles in years 2002, 2005, 2006, 2008, 2009, 2011, 2016 and 2017.

-The current holders (2025) are Marist College, Athlone who won the title by beating three times consecutive champions Sligo Grammar School by 33-29 on 19 March 2025 in Heffernan Park, Ballina.
+The current holders (2026) are Marist College, Athlone who defended the title by beating the previous three times consecutive champions Sligo Grammar School by 24-19 on 18 March 2026 at Dexcom Stadium, Galway.